dzuvic/jtsgen/README.md

 * read only and name space support
 * configured at source the code location (package annotation)

-The complete list of all features and all of the documentation is available on:
+The documentation, including an introduction and a complete list of all features, is available on:
 [http://jtsgen.readthedocs.io](http://jtsgen.readthedocs.io)